 Hi there!
 My name is Rudrank Riyam.
-I’m working on creating few pretty Apple platforms apps.
+I’m working on creating a few pretty Apple platforms apps.

-Currently, I’m working as a freelance technical writer.
+Currently, I’m working as the Developer Relations Engineer @ Codemagic.
 I write about Swift language, Apple platforms developments, with a particular focus on the SwiftUI framework.

 Understanding the SwiftUI grid layout for LogRocket

 Before they were introduced during Apple’s 2020 Worldwide Developer’s Conference, grids were among the most-desired features to be included in SwiftUI.
 Up to that point, many developers came up with their implementation to approximate UICollectionView in SwiftUI.
 Then the Swift team officially introduced the LazyVGrid and LazyHGrid layouts at WWDC 2020.

 In this tutorial, I go over the basics of the SwiftUI grid layout.
 I demonstrate how to create grids with SwiftUI by developing a reminder app that helps you categorize your reminders with a due date and mark them complete.

 Build a Music Chat iOS App Using SwiftUI for Stream

 Music has always been an oasis for me while coding and writing.
 I love chatting for hours on end with my friends, exploring our peculiar music taste.
 What if we had an app where we could listen to music and discuss with a like-minded community?
 This tutorial will create a music chat app where you can listen to your dearest music while sharing and chatting about it!